-- How much is full coverage insurance?
+- How much does full coverage car insurance cost?

-- Full coverage car insurance cost by company
+- How much is full coverage car insurance by company?

 - Best car insurance for full coverage